Critical rationalism: Critical thinking, not support

-Critical rationalism is against the use of probability to assess theories.
-Popper explained that the greater the informative content of a theory the lower will be its probability.
-He wrote that in "many cases, the more improbable (improbable in the sense of the calculus of probability) hypothesis is preferable.
-He also wrote that "it happen quite often that I cannot prefer the logically 'better' and more improbable hypothesis, because somebody succeeded in refuting it experimentally."

 Justified true belief versus objective knowledge

-Various types of mental phenomena are considered knowledge, for example, knowing someone or knowing how to drive.
-The analysis of knowledge as justified true belief applies to a particular type of mental phenomena, which consists of believing in a fact identified by a proposition.
-Only true propositions are considered, since it is absurd to believe that we possess knowledge of something false.
+In mainstream epistemology, there are different types of knowledge, such as knowing someone or knowing how to drive, each associated with a type of mental and biological phenomenon.
+Knowledge defined as justified true belief is also a particular type of mental phenomenon.
+In this case, at the very least, the phenomenon is a belief in a fact identified by a proposition.
+The proposition in question must also be true, because it is absurd to say that we possess knowledge of something false.
+The proposition must also be justified.

 Defining knowledge as a justified true belief is rarely a foundation accepted without discussion.
 On the contrary, it often constitutes a starting point for critical analysis based on counterexamples such as those presented by Gettier.
 For example, Meinong, at the beginning of the 20th century, cites the example of a man disturbed by ringing in his ears coming from his head.
 He infers that someone is ringing his doorbell when, by chance, someone is.
 His belief is true and justified by sensory perception, but, in a critical analysis of knowledge, he was simply lucky and doesn't really know that someone is ringing his doorbell.
 Long before this, similar counterexamples were raised in the Indian tradition and in ancient Greece.

 These historical examples suggest that this view of knowledge has always been studied and criticized throughout the long history of philosophy.
 However, it was only in the mid-20th century that the analysis of knowledge as a justified mental attitude toward a true proposition emerged as a major subject of study in epistemology.
 According to Sander Verhaegh, prior to this period, Russell, Moore, and others had briefly analyzed knowledge as a justified true belief, but only to reject this project.

 In contrast to this emphasis on justifying beliefs, Popper advanced the method of conjectures and refutations, in which beliefs can play a role in choosing a hypothesis or conjecture, but do not interfere with the use of deductive logic to test theories.
 Popper did not reject the role of beliefs and other subjective aspects in the development of knowledge, but in his methodology, the logical component is deductive and applies directly to conjectures and observational statements, free from psychologism.